lukemcdougalttu/Project-1-HCI/README.md

 Think about how the user interacts with the microwave.
 What is the common sequence of actions?

+1. Push the big round button to open the door
+2. Put food on the glass
+3. Close the door
+4. Type how long you want the food to be heated for by pushing on the numberpad
+5. Push start
+6. Wait for time to hit 0:00
+7. Open door and take food out

 How does the microwave support the user figure out how to make it work?

 How does the microwave provide feedback to the user?